erigones/esdc-docs/user-guide/install/before.rst

 There is one special virtual network called *admin* that is used for internal purposes.
 During the installation of the compute node, you will be asked for information about this network.
 The *admin* network requires access to the internet.
 It should be a full /24 subnet (256 IP addresses) and cannot be smaller than a /26 subnet (64 IP addresses).

 Using of VLANs for virtual networks is recommended as it ensures virtual networks separation.
 You can either use a separate physical interface (:ref:`or interfaces aggregated with LACP<network_aggregation>`) for the *admin* network, or you can use VLANs to separate the networks on the same physical link.
-This also allows you to create much more virtual networks in the *Danube Cloud* installation.
+This also allows you to create a lot more virtual networks in the *Danube Cloud* installation.

 .. seealso:: For more information on how to setup virtual networks and their connection to the physical interfaces please see a :ref:`separate chapter about networking <network_interface>`